Vollinger0/esm/development.md

 ### WIP

-- [+] use pyinstaller to create a distributable program without any installation overhead: <https://pyinstaller.org/>
+### later

 - [ ] provide full installation package with install bat, that installs esm, the tools (osfmount, peazip, epm, python, etc.)

-### later

 - [ ] implement warning/talkback via tickets for when an admin is required (e.g. low disk space, etc.)
 - [+] fix all FS-modifying tests to use the test fixture of the usually existing ramdisk (R:)
 - [ ] game-install should have the option to install the scenario? or...